The-Ronin-Project/infx-internal-tools/README.md

 ### Testing

-We use [Pytest](https://docs.pytest.org/en/6.2.x/) for automated testing, Postman for automated testing.
+We use [Pytest](https://docs.pytest.org/en/6.2.x/) for automated testing, Postman for manual testing.

 ### Testing and Project Structure